 Am I Worth the Wait?
 Outside of Canada, Media has a Different Take on Ghomeshi.
 Canadians weren't the only ones watching last week's Ghomeshi verdict.

 The trial made international headlines, but those writing about it abroad had a very different perspective on the verdict and ruling than that of our news media.
 Most of our news orgs focused on the witnesses, while international publications zeroed in on Justice Horkins.
-Ghomeshi: pas assez de preuve, qu’est-ce que ça veut dire?
+For example, the Toronto Star reported on the verdict with a focus on the perceived failings of the witnesses: Ditto for the Globe and Mail: Ghomeshi: pas assez de preuve, qu’est-ce que ça veut dire?
 Le 24 mars, le juge Horkins a déclaré Jian Ghomeshi non coupable des quatre accusations d’agression sexuelle et de l’accusation d’étranglement qui pesaient contre lui.

 That’s me.
 Among other things, I’m a survivor of rape and sexual assault.
 Survivor.
+That word gets thrown around a lot.
+Survivor.
 I Didn't Say No — But It Was Still Rape.
 “You OK?”

 A boy asks me in the middle of consensual sex.
+His hands are firm on my hips, his breathing ragged in my ear.
 Jian Ghomeshi: now it gets ugly.
 Sexual assault charges against Jian Ghomeshi resulted in an outpouring of truth-telling and increased awareness of violence against women - or at least it did for a while.

 But if the past sexual and other histories of Ghomeshi's accusers in the upcoming pre-trial, which continues May 12, are used in cross-examination to discredit them, all of that will be undone.
 And don't think for a second that discrediting his accusers won't be part of Ghomeshi's legal strategy.
 It is accepted practice to do so, and any defence lawyer worth the money knows exactly how to do it.
 In a talk later quoted in Lawyers Weekly, How To Whack The Complainant Hard, celebrity lawyer Michael Edelson said: "…the preliminary inquiry is the ideal place in a sexual assault trial to try and win it all.